-The orders regarding the year's programme were issued in October, the delay being due to the fact that before the commencement of the work it had to be decided whether the record was to be prepared by the tapadárs or by Special Inquiry Officers as in previous years.
+The orders regarding the year's programme were issued in October, the delay being due to the fact that before the commencement of the work it had to be decided whether the record was to be prepared by the tapadars or by Special Inquiry Officers as in previous years.
 Some time was occupied in procuring the requisite forms from the Press and filling up the first 6 columns of Form I-C. The work of inquiry was therefore not started in some talukas till late in December.
 For the reasons stated in this office memorandum No. 3291, dated the 22nd September 1908, the work could not be undertaken in any of the talukas of the Karachi and Hyderabad districts.
 Orders were issued for the preparation of a Record of Rights in the Sanghar taluka, but owing to the insufficiency of the village establishment, which has since been temporarily strengthened, the Deputy Commissioner was unable to start the work there until after the close of the season.
 The work in the Sinjhoro taluka was carried out under the supervision of the Colonization Officer and his Assistant, and as these Officers had no previous acquaintance with Record of Rights work, it was not thought advisable to undertake it in more than two circles of the taluka.
 The number of survey parties dealt with is, however, double that of talukas Ubauro and Thul, the two larger talukas undertaken last season.
 The orders contained in paragraph 2 of Government Resolution No. 12184, dated the 30th November 1908, have been noted, and in future work will be pushed on with all possible despatch.
 The importance of bringing the Record to completion throughout the province at the earliest practicable date will be strongly impressed upon all District Officers.

-21. Details of the work completed during the year and of that remaining to be done at its close are given in the subjoined table :---
+21. Details of the work completed during the year and of that remaining to be done at its close are given in the subjoined table:-

 Name of Táluka.
-Total number Villages and Survey Numb in the Táluk Villages.
-Sur Num Survey Numbers in regard to which the inquiries Number of test work Numbers in regard to which inquiries Number of entries which remain to be tested.
-Remarks, Ratodero Ghotki Ubauro Thul 2 Circles of Sinjhoro Táluka.
-73 90 96 30,068 21,927 40,939 40,524 80,737 30,068 21,927 40,939 36,477 80,757 85,370 21,927 43,072 81,460 80,757 81,558 21,927 88,913† 46,734 80,757 4,047 3,812 2,026 1 34,728 • Inclusive of 19,315 unoc- capied Survey Numbers, † These figures represent Sur- vey Numbers.
+Villag Sorve y es and regard to which the Number of entries made in Number of entries in regard to which the test work Number of Survey Numbers in regard to which Number of entries which remain to Remarks.
+Villages.
+Survey Number. the record. has been completed. inquiries have to be made. be tested. • .
+Ratodero 78 90 96 30,068 21,927 42,939 40,524 80,757 30,068 21,927 40,939 36,477 80,757 85,370 21,927 45,072 81,460 80,757 81,558 21,927 88,913† 46,734 80,757 4,047 3,812 2,026† 34,726 Inclusive of 19,315 unoc-cupied Survey Numbers, † These figures represent Survey Numbers.